-Here are my top 10 famous lucid dreamers from the fields of science, literature, music and movies - and how their lucid dreams have inspired them.
+Here's my list of top 10 famous lucid dreamers from the fields of science, literature, music and movies - and how their lucid dreams have inspired them.

 Stumbling across lucid dreaming by accident is not unusual in the general population.
 Indeed, some surveys suggest that everyone will have a lucid dream at least once in their lives.
 And with this concept hitting the mainstream, it's becoming easier to teach yourself lucid dreaming and hone this skill for life.